 A set of quality wheels

 Now, to make sure you’re using the appropriate skateboard for cruising around town, let’s start with the wheel selection.

-The best wheel hardness for cruising should go around 78a to 87a.
+The trusted wheel hardness for cruising should go around 78a to 87a.
 Rollers at this range have a perfect grip to make them roll over cracks and bumps on the road.
 So, whether riding downhill or on any rough surface, you can be sure about your stability.

 Another wheel aspect we need to consider is the diameter.
 And to know the perfect diameter to choose, you have to match it with your deck width.

 If your skateboard deck is around 40″, select a wheel diameter ranging from 70mm-75mm.
 For deck widths at 34″-42″, sizes 68mm-72mm are ideal.
 Lastly, the smallest wheel range you can pick should go around a 60mm-67mm diameter.

 - A helmet to protect your head in case of a bad fall.